 Tip: Make sure that you take enough measurements (triangles).
-It does not matter if you exceed to number require to properly locate the boundary.
+It does not matter if you exceed to number required to locate the boundary properly.
 You do not want to have to make a return visit to pick up a measurement that you forgot to take!

-Some designers make the corners of the house A, B, C and D and make a small table listing lengths A to corner, B to corner etc. Trees might be labelled E, F, G, H, I, J etc. and distances to them incorporated into a table.
+Some designers make the corners of house A, B, C, and D and make a small table listing lengths A to corner, B to corner, etc. Trees might be labelled E, F, G, H, I, J, etc., and distances to them are incorporated into a table.

-Back at our home base, based on these two drawings and measurements, we we can produce an accurate scaled drawing of the site and the buildings on it.
+Back at our home base, based on these two drawings and measurements, we can produce an accurately scaled drawing of the site and the buildings on it.

-Tip: If the site has significant fall, is extra large of contains many buildings, it may be worth discussing with your client the need to have a proper survey prepared.
+Tip: If the site has a significant slope (fall), is extra large, or contains many buildings, it may be worth discussing with your client the need to have a proper survey prepared.

-Use your compass or phone and locate the direction of North.
-Mark the direction of North in relation to the building with a narrow on the plan.
-Double check that the arrow you have drawn indeed indicates north correctly as you need to know those ares of the site that will be in shade and sun.
+Use your compass or phone and locate the direction North.
+Mark the direction of the North in relation to the building with an arrow on the plan.
+Double check that the arrow you have drawn indeed indicates north correctly as you need to know those areas of the site that will be in shade and sun.
 This will directly influence your planting plans.